atu-se/atu.innomadic.com/courses/flat/lectures/lecture5.md

 # If and Only If

 * To prove this an "if and only if" statement, we must prove it in "both directions"
-* We will express these two parts of the theorem as two lemmata (lemmas)
+* We will break the theorem into two parts to prove separately:
-* **Theorem 1.54** A language is regular if and only if some regular expression describes it.
+    * **Theorem 1.54** A language is regular if and only if some regular expression describes it... becomes:
-* We showed that this theorem must be proved in both directions:
     * **Lemma 1.55** If a language is described by a regular expression, then it is regular.
     * **Lemma 1.60** If a language is regular, then it is described by a regular expression.